Federal Motor Carrier Safety Administration (FMCSA), DOT.

 III.
 Request for Exemption

-G4S states that it is an international security solutions group, with operations in more than 100 countries and more than 54,000 employees in North America alone.
-G4S offers its customers a suite of products and services, including risk consulting and investigations, systems integration, security software and technology, and security professionals.
-A component of G4S's operations is detainee and prisoner transport.
-Government agencies across the country, including the U.S. Immigration and Customs Enforcement and state/county police departments, contract G4S to safely and securely transport prisoners, offenders, and illegal aliens.
-In order to perform these transportation services, G4S is registered with the FMCSA as a for-hire motor carrier.
-While the company maintains a relatively small fleet of vehicles, a significant portion of its transportation services are performed by G4S employees in customer/government-owned equipment (e.g., buses and 15-passenger-vans).
+G4S is an international security solutions group, with operations in more than 100 countries and more than 54,000 employees in North America.
+One component of G45's operations is detainee and prisoner transport.
+Government agencies across the country, including the U.S. Immigration and Customs Enforcement and State/county police departments, contract with G4S to safely and securely transport prisoners, offenders, and illegal aliens.
+To perform these transportation services, G4S is registered with the FMCSA as a for-hire motor carrier.
+While the company maintains a relatively small fleet of vehicles, a significant portion of its transportation services are performed by G4S employees operating customer/government-owned equipment (e.g., buses and 15-passenger-vans).

-A copy of G4S's application for exemption is available for review in the docket for this notice.
+The application for exemption is in the docket for this notice.

 End Supplemental Information

 Larry W. Minor,